Disneyland Hotel Review: Is It Worth The Price?

 • ✓ The rooms are excellent with very comfortable beds, plenty of pillow choices, and good amenities

-• ✓ The cast members are some of the best and enthusiastic cast members at Disneyland Paris
+• ✓ The cast members are some of the best and most enthusiastic at Disneyland Paris

 • ✓ You can't stay closer to Disneyland Park unless Disney ever let you pitch a tent on Main Street